 SMART Blog

-Here are some stories that amused and informed our SMART team.
-These stories relate to our AI software and language simplification activties.
+Here are some stories that interested our SMART team.
+These stories relate to our Agentic AI software and language simplification activities.

 Got a comment or an idea, send us an email at maxit[@]smartny.com.